 Frequently Asked Questions

-- Will established mentoring committees be incorporated into this program?
+- Can established mentoring committees be incorporated into this program?

-If an existing mentoring committee, for example related to a K award, is working well and fits the program's description, there is no need to replace that committee.
-Faculty members who have questions about whether an existing committee is sufficient should contact Terry Noah to discuss.
+Yes.
+If an existing mentoring committee, for example related to a K award, is working well and fits the program’s description, there is no need to replace that committee.

-It is the Faculty member's responsibility to organize the meetings, and to define goals and supply them to the mentoring committee.
+It is the Faculty member’s responsibility to organize the meetings, and to define goals and supply them to the mentoring committee.
 The Primary Mentor is responsible for completing and submitting the assessment form annually, with input from the Faculty member and other committee members.
-The assessment forms are given to the Division Chief initially, then to Terry Noah and finally to Wesley Burks for review.
-Committee recommendations will be highly considered, which serves to benefit the mentees.
-The Division Chief, Terry, and Wesley will alert the Faculty member and his/her committee to recommendations that seem impractical.
+In many cases, it has worked well for the Faculty member to draft the report and have it completed by the Primary Mentor after the meeting.

 - Mentors outside of the Department: how do mentees find them, and what is their incentive for mentoring pediatricians?